GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 API management also came up a bit, although no one really offered much in the way of a solution or guidance, other than it's difficult and requires attention.

 Design first was also a major topic, but again there are lots of options available here.
 Just keep focused on _why_ you are building your API.

+I also hadn't thought to much about APIs and being context aware, but I guess this is really something that will only become more and more salient with the proliferation of connected devices (mobiles, tablets, browsers, toilets, fridges, TVs ...)

 Lastly, there where a number of people who described a split in their development teams, almost always around the API "layer".
 I think this is OK, so long as people are not pigeon holed on either side and everyone is involved in the API design.